MarcoReidelbach/MaRDMO-Plugin/docs/how-to/rdmo/add-attribute.md

-# How to Create a New Attribute in RDMO
+# How to Create a New Attribute

 The screenshot below (taken in RDMO 2.4.4) shows the form for creating a new attribute.
 The numbered fields are explained in the sections that follow.